heathhenley/AOC/README.md

 There's probably a really nice sliding window approach that would make more sense for this problem, looking forward to seeing other solutions.

+### Day 4:
+This one was pretty easy, not complaining though!
+For part one I used a dictionary to track the count of winning numbers and then added their count to the match count for each of the numbers we had in the winning set.
+For part two, I used another dictionary to track the current count of cards, when cards win they update their count in the dictionary by however many copies their are of that card.